-Capability 15: Grid design and asset innovation Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 3 2 a.
+Capability 15: Grid design and asset innovation leve Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
 New grid hardening initiatives evaluated based on installation into grid and measuring direct reduction in ignition events b.
-Results of pilot and commercial deployments, including project performance, project cost, geography, climate, vegetation, etc. are not shared in sufficient detail to inform decision making at other utilities c.
-Performance of new initiatives is not independently audited New grid hardening initiatives are planned to evaluated based on installation into grid and measuring direct reduction in ignition events, and measuring reduction impact on near-miss metrics b.
-Results of pilot and commercial deployments, including project performance, project cost, geography, climate, vegetation, etc. are planned to a shared with a limited set of partners in sufficient detail to inform decision making at other utilities c.
-Performance of new initiatives is not planned to be independently audited 0 Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric i Capability 16: Asset inventory and condition assessments leve nated males based turity Ru d on Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 3 2 a.
-There is an accurate inventory of equipment that may contribute to wildfire risk, including age, state of wear, and expected lifecycle b.
-Condition assessment is updated annually c.
-A system and approach are in place to reliably detect incipient malfunctions likely to cause ignition in HFTD areas d.
-Inventory is kept with asset level granularity a.
-PG&E plans to have an accurate inventory of equipment that may contribute to wildfire risk, including age, state of wear, and expected lifecycle, including records of all inspections and repairs b.
-Condition assessment is planned to be updated quarterly c.
-A system and approach are planned to be in place to reliably detect incipient malfunctions likely to cause ignition in HFTD areas d.
-Inventory is planned to be kept with asset level 0 Criteria missing to reach a maturity level of 1 or more: Accurate inventory database that is updated within 90 days of equipment inventory or conditions being collected Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+Results of pilot and commercial deployments, including a.
+New grid hardening initiatives are planned to evaluated based on installation into grid and measuring direct reduction in ignition events, and measuring reduction impact on near-miss metrics 2 b.
+Results of pilot and commercial deployments, moduling project performance, project cost, geography, climate, vegetation, etc. are not shared in sufficient detail to inform decision making at other utilities b.
+Results of pilot and commercial deployments, moduling project performance, pe Results of pilot and commercial deployments, including project performance, project cost, geography, climate, vegetation, etc. are planned to be shared with a limited set of partners in sufficient 1 0 Performance of new initiatives is not independently audited detail to inform decision making at other utilitiesc.
+Performance of new initiatives is not planned to be independently audited Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric